professor-l/ctdb/docs/SETUP_ROBUST.md

 ### Setup

+Now we can complete final setup.

+#### Setting the database URL

 From inside the project directory, we can now start the setup.
 First, copy the `.env.example` file (do **not** delete the original) into a new file simply called `.env`.
 With the command line, that's `cp .env.example .env`.
 Finally, edit the contents of `.env` to reflect your newly created database.
 Set the database url:

 ```
-DATABASE_URL="postgresql://dev:1234@localhost:5432/ctdb"
+DATABASE_URL="postgres://postgres:1234@localhost:5432/ctdb"
 ```

+**Note:** On Linux, the `postgres://` prefix will instead be `postgresql://`.

-Here, `dev:1234` is your username and password from the PostgreSQL setup, and `ctdb` is the name of the database.
+Here, `postgres:1234` is your username and password from the PostgreSQL setup, and `ctdb` is the name of the database.
+If you forget these credentials, on Windows and MacOS you can check the connection details in pgAdmin by right-clicking on the PostgreSQL server in the left naviation tree and selecting "properties".
+For instance, if it isn't working, check the "connection" tab to see what port postgres is running on; if it's something other than `5432`, you can edit your `.env` file accordingly.

+#### Node.js dependencies

 Next, install all dependencies with `npm install`.
 If your node.js or npm versions are too out of date, this step will not work.